 - Favored Fulfillers Timer Duration (hours) - this timer allows for favored fulfillers to be presented with order prior to any other fulfillers.
-This is set at the "Claiming Group" level, where the merchant adds a fulfiller to a Claiming Group where the "Favored" option has been checked.
+This is set at the "Claiming Policy" level, where the merchant adds a fulfiller to a Claiming Policy where the "Favored" option has been checked.
 Input the desired timer amount here in hourly increments

 - Local Timer - This timer utilizes the location of the consumer (shipping address) and the location of connected fulfillers to calculate which fulfiller is closest to the consumer.
 Based on a mile radius from the Consumer's shipping address, the Fulfillers located closest will be notified first.
 This allows for shorter shipping times and an improved consumer experience.
 To configure this timer, first set a "Radius.”
 A 5000-mile radius is typically what is recommended in order to capture all connected fulfillers), then input the "Duration" in hours.
-Finally, you will set how many "Stages" of fulfiller notification there should be, as well as how many fulfillers should be notified per stage.
+Finally, you will set how many "Stages" of fulfilled notification there should be and how many fulfillers should be notified per stage.

-Example: If you have 12 connected fulfillers and you would like 1 fulfiller to be notified every half hour, set the Duration to 6 hours and Fulfillers per Stage to 1.
+For example, If you have 12 connected fulfillers, and you would like 1 fulfiller to be notified every half hour, set the Duration to 6 hours and Fulfillers per Stage to 1.
 The "Duration" will then be divided by your number of fulfillers (12), and every half hour, 1 fulfiller will be notified.

 - Last Chance Timer Duration (hours) - This timer notifies any remaining fulfillers who have yet to be notified in any of the other previous levels.
 It is recommended to input at least 1 hour within this timer to ensure no connected fulfillers are missed.
 Input the desired timer amount here in hourly increments.

 - Total - This setting shows the total amount of hours allotted for the timers to cycle.
-Often times the order is claimed long before this total is met; however, this is a good metric to ensure that the order is not sitting unclaimed for an extended period of time.
+Often the order is claimed long before this total is met; however, this is a good metric to ensure that the order is not sitting unclaimed for an extended period.

 Fulfillers Claiming Restriction

-This portion of fulfillment permissions regulates how items within orders can be claimed by fulfillers.
-There are three available configurations:
+This portion of fulfillment permissions regulates how fulfillers can claim items within orders.
+There are three available configurations.

 - Single Claimer - If this configuration is chosen, only 1 Fulfiller will be able to fulfill the order.
 That Fulfiller must be able to fulfill each item included in the order, or they will not be able to claim the order.